cs4583Fall2020/hw1-python-mithunpaul08/README.md

 Assignments that pass all, and with the corresponding code implementing the correct logic, will receive at least 95% of the possible points.

-To get the remaining of the points, your code will be checked for things like readability and ofcourse fraud.
+To get the remaining of the points, your code will be checked for things like readability and code quality.